 I still feel like there could be smarter ways of putting in notes, but I don’t have the energy to expand upon that since this article is long enough as is.
-A lot of my issues probably come from me being a drummer; I can’t just click on the staff where I want notes to go (Finale tries to make this work for drums, and it’s a catastrophe).
+Many of my issues probably come from being a drummer; I can’t just click on the staff where I want notes to go (Finale tries to make this work for drums, and it’s a catastrophe).

 For all the touted improvements to engraving, MuseScore 4 will still do things I can only describe as harebrained.
 Look at the accents at the end of this line: